avivsab/Useful-Projects/Ajax/Web API/README.md

-Using fetch for receiving data from API
+Using fetch() method for receiving the data from the API (without Jquery).